zorael/kameloso/README.md

 promoteVIPs                 true
 ```

-The Twitch SSL port is **6697** (or **443**).
+The Twitch secure port is **6697** (or **443**).
 For non-encrypted traffic, use the default port **6667**.

 ### Long story

-To connect to Twitch servers you must first build a configuration that includes support for it, which is currently either `twitch` or `dev`. **All pre-compiled binaries available from under [Releases](https://github.com/zorael/kameloso/releases) already have this built-in.**
+To connect to Twitch servers, you must first compile the `twitch` build configuration to include Twitch support. **All pre-compiled binaries available from under [Releases](https://github.com/zorael/kameloso/releases) already have this built-in.**

 You will also require an [authorisation token](https://en.wikipedia.org/wiki/OAuth).
 Assuming you have a configuration file set up to connect to Twitch, it will automatically start the guide to requesting one upon connecting, if none is present.
 Run the bot with `--set twitch.keygen` to force it if it doesn't, or if your token expired.
-(They last for about 60 days.)
+(They last about 60 days.)

-It will open a browser window, in which you are asked to log onto Twitch *on Twitch's own servers*.
+It will open a browser window in which you are asked to log onto Twitch *on Twitch's own servers*.
 Verify this by checking the page address; it should end with `.twitch.tv`, with the little lock symbol showing the connection is secure.

 > Note: At no point is the bot privy to your Twitch login credentials!
 The logging-in is wholly done on Twitch's own servers, and no information is sent to any third parties.
-The code that deals with this is open for audit; [`requestTwitchKey` in `plugins/twitch/keygen.d`](source/kameloso/plugins/twitch/keygen.d).
+Note that the generated token should still be kept secret.
+The code that deals with all this is open for audit; [`requestTwitchKey` in `plugins/twitch/keygen.d`](source/kameloso/plugins/twitch/keygen.d).

 After entering your login and password and clicking **Authorize**, you will be redirected to an empty "`this site can't be reached`" or "`unable to connect`" page. **Copy the URL address of it** and paste it into the terminal, when asked.
 It will parse the address, extract your authorisation token, and save it to your configuration file.

 If you prefer to generate the token manually, [**here is the URL you need to follow**](https://id.twitch.tv/oauth2/authorize?response_type=token&client_id=tjyryd2ojnqr8a51ml19kn1yi2n0v1&redirect_uri=http://localhost&scope=channel:moderate+chat:edit+chat:read+whispers:edit+whispers:read&force_verify=true).
 The only thing the generation process does is open it for you, and automate saving the end token to your configuration file (as `pass` under `[IRCBot]`).

+> Mind that the authorisation token should be kept secret.

 ### Twitch bot